On this page Skip this page navigation

 - notice of termination or termination pay

-Under the ESA, employers are not allowed to treat employees as if they are not employees.
+Under the ESA, employers are not allowed to treat employees covered by the Act as if they are not employees.
 If an employer misclassifies an employee in this way, an employment standards officer can issue a notice of contravention that results in a penalty, a prosecution or both against the employer.

 Please note, the ESA provides minimum standards only.
 Some employees may have greater rights under an employment contract, collective agreement, the common law or other legislation.

 Learn more about employee rights under the ESA.